bkkkk/bkkkk.github.io/_posts/2015-06-12-the-most-important-questions-you-cant-ask.md

 ---
+layout: post
+date: 2015-06-12
 title: The most important questions you can't ask
-date: 2015-06-12
+comments: True
 ---

+# The most important questions you can't ask

 I was thinking about this while walking to the toilet a few days ago.
 I have a lot of this bathroom walk thoughts; mostly fleeting morsels of pseudo-intellectual bullshit, but this particular one stuck with me.